vfreex/hijackfilter/README.md

 ## 3. TO-DO

-- HTTPFilter: a netfilter module to match and filter proofed HTTP message
+- HTTPFilter: a netfilter module to match and filter proofed HTTP messages

 ## 4. LICENSE